$m$-potential theory and $m$-generalized Lelong numbers associated with $m$-positive supercurrents: Continuity of -superHessian operator and -generalized Lelong number

-for all $r>0$, where $\beta'=\frac{1}{2}dd^{\#}|\pi(x)|^2,\ \forall x\in\rb^n$.
+for all $r<R$, where $\beta'=\frac{1}{2}dd^{\#}|\pi(x)|^2,\ \forall x\in\rb^n$.
 In particular, we have $\nu^m_{\pi_\ast T}(\psi)=\nu^{m-k}_T(\psi\circ\pi)$. \end{pro} \begin{proof} If $\alpha$ is an $m$-positive form of bidegree $(1,1)$ on $\rb^{n-k}$, then $\pi^\ast\alpha$ is also an $m$-positive form on $\rb^{n}$.
 Indeed, for $s\leqslant m$,

 Assume first that $\psi$ is smooth.
 In order to prove that $\varphi=\psi\circ\pi$ is $m$-convex, it suffices to prove that $dd^{\#}\varphi$ is $m$-positive.
 Since $dd^{\#}\psi$ is $m$-positive and since $\pi^\ast$ commute with $d$ and $d^{\#}$ (see \cite{5}), then $dd^{\#}\varphi=dd^{\#}(\psi\circ\pi)=dd^{\#}(\pi^\ast\psi)=\pi^\ast(dd^{\#}\psi)$ is $m$-positive thanks to the above discussion.
-For $r>0$, we have
+For $r<R$, we have

-This follows almost immediately from the equality (\ref{e3}) when $\psi$ is smooth and when we write $\1_{\lbrace\psi<r\rbrace}$ as the limit of a sequence of smooth functions.
-In general, if $\varphi$ is not necessarily smooth, we take a smooth regularization $(\varphi_j)_j$ of $\varphi$ and we apply the monotone continuity theorem.
-The proof is completed by sending $r\rightarrow-\infty$. \end{proof}
+This follows almost immediately from the equality (\ref{e3}) when $\psi$ is smooth and when we write ${\1}_{\lbrace\psi<r\rbrace}$ as the limit of an increasing sequence of smooth functions.
+In general, if $\psi$ is not necessarily smooth, we take a smooth regularization $(\psi_j)_j$ of $\psi$.
+Then, the equality is hold for $\varphi_j$ and $\psi_j$.
+Thanks to Theorem C, the associated superHessian operators converge to measures which can be considered with compact supports because our functions are semi-exhaustive.
+So, by passing to the limit it is not difficult to deduce the equality for $\varphi$ and $\psi$.
+The later statement of Proposition 6 is obtained by sending $r\rightarrow-\infty$. \end{proof}